hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

         template: `const { %{0}: { blocks } } = mempoolJS(); const getBlocks = await blocks.getBlocks({ startHeight: %{1} }); console.log(getBlocks);`
       }
     },

-    //PROPERTIES FOR ALL NETWORKS - PARAMETERS
-    //the following parameters are applied for ALL networks unless overridden in network-specific
-    //properties.

     parameters: [
       {